Budget Friendly Eats

 Santo Habanero

 My take: Lively Mexican restaurant on Avenida Yucatán in Roma Norte with outdoor seating, bold salsas and a crowd that stays late.
-The al pastor tacos, pozole, and the tableside guacamole with habanero are all excellent.
-Good neighborhood to keep going after dinner.
+Get the al pastor tacos, the pozole, and the tableside guacamole with habanero.
+Hanky Panky is a few blocks away if you want to keep going, the Roma speakeasy with a concealed entrance.

 Budget Dinner